-CSA Corporate Governance Comm Guideline ents 1.
-Board of Directors (a) Disclose the identity of directors who are independent The independent director Massimo C. Carello Harald H. Ludwig John F. Cowan Nigel Little Robert J. Chenery rs are: (b) Disclose the identity of directors who are not independent, and describe the basis for that determination resident and Chief Executive e Officer (c) Disclose whether or not a majority A majority of the Board is independent. of directors are independent (d) If a director is presently a director of Name of Director Other Directorship Stock Exchange Listing any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer N/A N/A N/A (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+Guideline 1.
+Board of Directors (a) Disclose the identity of directors who are independent The independent directors Massimo C. Carello Harald H. Ludwig John F. Cowan Robert J. Chenery s are: (b) Disclose the identity of directors who are not independent, and describe the basis for that determination esident and Chief Executive Offi icer (c) Disclose whether or not a majority of directors are independent A majority of the Board is s independent. (d) If a director is presently a director of Name of Director Other Directorship Stock Exchange Listing any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the director and the other issuer Robert Chenery Worldwide Resources Corp.
+NEX (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non- independent directors and members of management are not in attendance.
 All committees consist of a majority of independent directors.
-In camera sessions scheduled for each Board meeting.
-Given the size of the Board and the nature of the Corporation, the Board is currer satisfied that effective communication exists with shareholders and between management and the independent Board members.
-The independent Board member informally but regularly communicate directly with members of the ser management team and with each other.
-Corporation, the Board is currently with shareholders and between The independent Board members (f) Disclose whether or not the chair of the Board is an independent director.
-If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-The Chairman of the Board of Directors is Mr. Harald H. Ludwig who is an independent director.
-The Chairman functions in a leadership capacity, and has a statutory authority and obligation to preside over meetings of the Board, and to (g) Disclose the attendance record of each director for all Board meetings held since the beginning of the issuer's most recently completed financial year.
-Arthur S. Millholland Massimo C. Carello Harald H. Ludwig John F. Cowan Nigel Little Robert J. Chenery 6 of 6 6 of 6 6 of 6 1 of 1 1 of 1
+In camera sessions are scheduled for each Board meeting.Given the size of the Board and the nature of the Company, the Board is currently satisfied that effective communication exists with shareholders and between management and the independent Board members.
+The independent Board members informally but regularly communicate directly with members of the senior management team and with each other. (f) Disclose whether or not the chair of the Board is an independent director.
+If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities. independent director.
+The statutory authority and o Board of Directors is Mr. Hat e Chairman functions in a lead obligation to preside over meet ercise the powers assigned by th dership capacity, and has a etings of the Board, and to (f) Disclose the attendance record of each director for all Board meetings held since the beginning of the issuer's most recently completed financial year.
+Arthur S. Millholland Massimo C. Carello Harald H. Ludwig John F. Cowan Nigel Little Robert J. Chenery 7 of 7 7 of 7 7 of 7 7 of 7 7 of 7 5 of 5 6 of 6